phorton1/Arduino-teensyExpression/readme.md

 (ILI9341_t3 and ILI9341_fonts), which I have forked into my github account for ease in finding them, and to provide me with a stable known "snapshot" of those libraries.

-And finally there are some libraries that are publicly available, but to which I have made modifications to, small or large, in order to get them to work in this project (my_LCDWIKI_*).
+And finally there are some libraries that are publicly available, but to which I have made modifications to, small or large, in order to get them to work in this project (Paul's USBHost_t36 and my_LCDWIKI_*).

-Each of these libraries is available as a github project here in my account, with a name that is formatted like "Arduino-libraries-NameOfLibrary".
-These libraries should be "cloned" or otherwise copied into your Arduino/libraries folder.
-Once you have done that, you may rename them to remove the "Arduino-libraries" portion, just leaving the NameOfLibrary portion in the directory structure.
+Each of these libraries is available as a github project here in my account, with a name that is formatted like "Arduino-libraries-NameOfLibrary".   **These libraries should be "cloned" or otherwise copied into your Arduino/libraries folder**.
+Once you have done that, you may rename them to remove the "Arduino-libraries" portion, just leaving the NameOfLibrary portion in the directory structure if you wish.

 * [myDebug](https://github.com/phorton1/Arduino-libraries-myDebug) -
    A debugging output library common to my Arduino projects, it contains